wmbusmeters/wmbusmeters/README.md

     --normal for normal logging
     --oneshot wait for an update from each meter, then quit --ppjson pretty print the json
-    --pollinterval=<time> time between polling of meters, default is 10m --resetafter=<time> reset the wmbus dongle regularly, default is 23h --selectfields=id,timestamp,total_m3 select only these fields to be printed (--listfields=<meter> to list available fields)
+    --pollinterval=<time> time between polling of meters, must be set to get polling.
+    --resetafter=<time> reset the wmbus dongle regularly, default is 23h --selectfields=id,timestamp,total_m3 select only these fields to be printed (--listfields=<meter> to list available fields)
     --separator=<c> change field separator to c